-then (162) satisfies (142), and (163) is a solution of (154) and satisfies the constraint (159).
-That is, the two particles will be entangled in their joint phase (163) and their joint osmotic potential obtained from (162):
+where (173) satisfies (145), and (174) is a solution of (165) and satisfies (170).
+That is, the two particles will be entangled in their joint phase (174) and their joint osmotic potential obtained from (172) or (173):

-In fact, this scenario of entanglement formation between two identical bosons is equivalent to the scenario we considered earlier for our justification of why the osmotic potential should have functional dependence on the positions of both particles: Eq.
-(163) is the joint phase that develops between the two particles from having their \emph{zbw} oscillations driven by a common region of oscillating ether that forms when $\left(<\mathbf{q}_{1}>-<\mathbf{q}_{2}>\right)^{2}\leq\sigma_{A}^{2}+\sigma_{B}^{2}$.
-Likewise, (164) is the joint osmotic potential that arises from this common region of oscillating ether sourcing the osmotic potential.
+This scenario of entanglement formation between two identical bosons or fermions is essentially equivalent to the scenario we considered earlier for our justification of why the osmotic potential should have functional dependence on the positions of both particles: Eq.
+(174) is the conservative-diffusion-constrained, time-symmetric, steady-state joint phase that develops between the two particles from having their \emph{zbw} oscillations driven by a common region of oscillating ether that forms when $\left(<\mathbf{q}_{1}>-<\mathbf{q}_{2}>\right)^{2}\leq\sigma_{A}^{2}+\sigma_{B}^{2}$.
+Likewise, (175) is the joint osmotic potential that arises from this common region of oscillating ether sourcing the osmotic potential.